AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 1. Click **[!UICONTROL Confirm]**.

+The detailed steps to build a Segmentation activity are presented in the [Segmentation](../../automating/using/segmentation.md) section.

 ## Creating an Email activity {#creating-an-email-activity}

 1. In **[!UICONTROL Activities]** > **[!UICONTROL Channels]**, drag and drop an **[!UICONTROL Email Delivery]** after the main target segment.